 Cleaning house is a good habit to keep, but not for attaining fat loss, physical fitness or good health.

-A woman with obesity who’s serious about getting healthy, physically fit and losing bodyfat needs to think beyond the vacuum and washcloths, and embrace structured strength training and cardio exercise.
+A very overweight individual who’s serious about getting healthy, physically fit and losing bodyfat needs to think beyond the vacuum and washcloths, and embrace structured strength training and cardio exercise.